Moshannon State Forest

 Small tracts of the forest are found in Cameron and Clinton counties; however, most of the forest land lies in:

-The forests of the Moshannon State Forest lie within the Allegheny Plateau Ecological Region in the transition zone between the northern hardwood and Allegheny hardwood forests to the north and the mixed oaks, and oak hickory forest to the south.
+Moshannon State Forest lies within the transition zone between the northern hardwood and Allegheny hardwood forests to the north and the mixed oaks and oak-hickory forests to the south.

 Our state forests are managed for: